-Scores are sent to you and to the institutions or agencies that you have designated on the registration form to receive your scores.
+Scores are provided to you in your SLS account and to the institutions or agencies that you have designated to receive your scores when you registered.

 Scores are automatically reported to the State Departments of Education in Arkansas, District of Columbia, Indiana, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Jersey, North Carolina, Pennsylvania, Tennessee, Utah and Virginia for those candidates who test at centers in those states.

 - What if I need to send my scores to additional recipients after I register?

 You may order additional score reports online via your SLS account, by mailing a completed Additional Score Report Request Form with the appropriate fee, or by calling 1-800-772-9476.
 Each request costs $50.

 - Who develops the School Leadership Series tests?

 The School Leadership Series tests are developed by licensed practicing professionals and faculty who prepare those professionals.
 These individuals are invited to serve on committees that develop the test specifications and to write and review test questions and test forms.

 The School Leaders Licensure Assessment and School Superintendent Assessment are based on the Interstate School Leaders Licensure Consortium (ISLLC) Standards for School Leaders, the Professional Standards for Educational Leaders (PSEL), and on current research, including a complete job analysis of the most important tasks and skills required of beginning principals and superintendents, as well as extensive surveys to confirm test validity.

 Sign in to Your SLS Account